-ORA-28000 means that the account that you tried to use is locked because some privileged user disabled the ability of connection.
-Therefore, it's an intentionally behavior, not a system mechanism.
+ORA-28000 means that the account that you tried to use is locked because some privileged user disabled the ability of connection, or attempt connections with wrong passwords exceeded the limit.

 SQL> conn hr/hr

 Please note that, schema objects and data of the user can still be used by others, even though the account is locked.
 In some cases, it could be a good tactic for sharing accounts which do not need logging.

 You can revert the status by unlocking the account.
 First of all, logging as a privileged user.